 1. DON'T: Store Passwords

-As a lot of us are working from home these days, saving passwords to your work device's web browser, and programs is very convenient, but it is a security risk.
-Whether it is a password you are saving personally, or a company password, JUST DON'T DO IT!
-Someone could sit at your computer, in the office or at home, and gain access into those sites, posing a huge security breach for your company.
+Like a lot of us are working from home these days, saving passwords to your work device's web browser, and programs are very convenient, but it is a security risk.
+Whether it is a password you are saving personally or a company password, JUST DON'T DO IT!
+Someone could sit at your computer, in the office, or at home, and gain access to those sites, posing a huge security breach for your company.
 These sites could be work-related and have private information about clients or other information not meant to be seen by others.

 2. DON'T: Store Personal Files